 Private Pay Agreement/Patient Service Agreement

-The purpose of this form is to help you make an informed decision about whether or not you want to receive the telemedicine/phone consultation service, knowing that you will have to pay for it yourself.
+The purpose of this Agreement is to help you make an informed decision about whether or not you want to receive the telemedicine/phone consultation service, knowing that you will have to pay for it yourself.

 - UCM SERVICES

-- For the avoidance of doubt, notwithstanding anything herein to the contrary, any medical or telehealth service requested by a Member that a Professional determines is not appropriate or suitable for delivery via telemedicine will not be considered a Member Service or Professional Service under this Agreement or UCM policy.
-Patient acknowledges and understands that UCM and its Professionals are engaged for limited purposes and are not his or her primary care or specialized practitioner.
+- For the avoidance of doubt, notwithstanding anything herein to the contrary, any medical or telehealth service requested by a Member that a Professional determines is not appropriate or suitable for delivery via telemedicine will not be considered a Member Service or Professional Service and thus will not be subject to this Agreement.
+Patient specifically acknowledges and understands that Service Provider and its Professionals are engaged for limited purposes and are not his or her primary care or specialized practitioner.

-- UCM and its Professionals may prescribe medicines or other treatments, procedures, services or products to Patient in connection with Patient’s treatment; however, to the extent that such prescriptions or other treatments, procedures, services or products are discussed by the Professionals, neither UCM (to the extent applicable), nor the Professionals shall be deemed to be making claims, express or implied, as to the efficacy for any medical condition.
-Patient agrees that it is his or her responsibility to contact his or her primary care physician or specialist regarding the appropriateness of any prescriptions, treatments, procedures, services or products delivered or recommended, or any other issues that may be identified or arise during receipt of Member Services and Professional Services pursuant to this Agreement.
+- Service Provider and its Professionals may prescribe medications or other treatments, procedures, services or products to Patient in connection with the delivery of Professional Services; however, to the extent that such prescriptions or other treatments, procedures, services or products are discussed by the Professionals, neither Service Provider (to the extent applicable), nor the Professionals shall be deemed to be making claims, express or implied, as to their efficacy for any medical condition.
+Patient agrees that it is his or her responsibility to contact his or her primary care physician or specialist regarding the appropriateness of any prescriptions, treatments, procedures, services or products delivered or recommended, or any other issues that may be identified or arise, during receipt of UCM Services pursuant to this Agreement.

-- Patient acknowledges and understands that the scope and delivery of the UCM Services set forth in this Section may be amended or modified at any time at the sole discretion of UCM or Service Provider, as applicable.
+- Patient acknowledges and understands that the scope and delivery of the Member Services and Professional Services set forth in this Section may be amended or modified at any time at the sole discretion of UCM or Service Provider, as applicable.
 You will receive written notice of any such modifications, which will be effective upon your receipt of the notice.

 - BILLING AND PAYMENT

-- If Patient elects to enroll his or her immediate family members, Patient shall be responsible for and agrees to pay a Membership Fee of $4.00 (USD) per calendar month to cover Patient and all immediate family members (maximum of five) (dependents under the age of 22 years).
-Each covered family member shall be considered a separate Member and, except for Membership Fees, will be considered separately for any additional fees set forth herein for services received pursuant to this Agreement.
+- If Patient elects to enroll his or her immediate family members as Members, Patient shall be responsible for and agrees to pay an additional Membership Fee (USD) per calendar month, which covers Patient and up to five (5) immediate family members (spouses and dependents under the age of 22 years).
+Each covered family member shall be considered a separate Member and, except for Membership Fees, will be considered separately for any additional fees set forth herein in connection with delivery and receipt of any UCM Services.

 - Professional Fee.
-Patient shall be responsible for and agrees to pay the costs of Professional Services received during this Agreement by Patient and/or each covered family member based on timed increments and billed on an annual basis from the date that Patient first enrolls as a Member (“Professional Fee”).
-The Professional Fee shall be calculated based on the amount of time required of the Professional plus a proportionate amount of UCM’s total overhead costs to provide the Professional Service.
-The then current Professional Fees shall be available for reference online (www.ucmdigitalhealth.com) or by emailing (email@example.com) and may be updated from time-to-time, at the election of Service Provider, and any such modifications will be effective upon being posted online.
+Patient is responsible for the fees incurred in connection with Professional Services received under this Agreement by Patient and each covered family member (“Professional Fees”).
+The Professional Fees shall be calculated based on timed increments required of the Professional plus a proportionate amount of Service Provider’s total overhead costs to facilitate the Professional Service.
+The current Professional Fees are available for reference online (www.ucmdigitalhealth.com) or by emailing (email@example.com) and may be updated from time-to-time, at the election of Service Provider, and any such modifications will be effective upon being posted online.

 - INSURANCE DISCLAIMER

 - Notice of Privacy Service Providers.
-Patient acknowledges that he or she has received and reviewed a copy of Service Provider’s Notice of Medical Information Privacy Practices made available on-line (www.ucmdigitalhealth.com/about/resources/hipaa-notice-of-privacy-practices/), which provides information about how UCM and its Professionals may use and disclose the Patient’s protected health information.
+Patient acknowledges that he or she has received and reviewed a copy of Service Provider’s Notice of Medical Information Privacy Service Providers made available online (www.ucmdigitalhealth.com/about/resources/hipaa-notice-of-privacy-practices/), which provides information about how Service Provider and its Professionals may use and disclose Patient’s protected health information.

 - Third Party Software.
-UCM does not warrant any software created or licensed in connection with the EHR Patient Portal (“Third Party Software”).
-Warranties with respect to Third Party Software are subject to such limits and conditions as are contained in the license agreements for the Third Party Software.
+Service Provider does not make any warranties regarding any software used or licensed in connection with the Platform (“Third Party Software”).
+Warranties with respect to licensed Third Party Software are subject to such limits and conditions as are contained in the license agreements for the Third Party Software.
 Patient’s signing this Agreement and accessing the Platform represents his or her acknowledgement of, and agreement to, the terms of such license agreements for the Third Party Software.
-Patient agrees that the Third Party Software is a documentation tool only, and will not, and is not intended to provide diagnoses, practice guidelines, advice or protocols for delivering medical care.
-Patient further agrees that it shall be solely responsible to ensure that the documentation of medical care is accurate.
-Under no circumstances shall UCM shall have any responsibility or liability for any errors or issues with Third Party Software for decisions made or actions taken or not taken in reliance on information made available through Third Party Software.
+Patient agrees that the Third Party Software is a documentation tool only, and will not, and is not intended to, provide diagnoses, practice guidelines, advice or protocols for delivering medical care.
+Under no circumstances shall Service Provider have any responsibility or liability for any errors or issues with Third Party Software, or for decisions made or actions taken or not taken in reliance on information made available through Third Party Software.
 SERVICE PROVIDER SPECIFICALLY DISCLAIMS ANY AND ALL WARRANTIES, EXPRESS OR IMPLIED, STATUTORY OR OTHERWISE, INCLUDING IMPLIED WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE, WITH RESPECT TO THE PLATFORM OR THIRD PARTY SOFTWARE.

 - Severability.
-If any part, term or provision of this Agreement is held by a court of competent jurisdiction to be illegal or unenforceable, the remaining portions or provisions of this Agreement shall not be affected, and the rights and obligations of the Parties shall be construed and enforced as if this Agreement did not contain the particular part, term or provision held to be invalid, unless to do so would contravene the present valid and legal intent of the Parties.
+If any part, term or provision of this Agreement is held by a court of competent jurisdiction to be invalid, illegal or unenforceable, the remaining portions or provisions of this Agreement shall not be affected, and the rights and obligations of the Parties shall be construed and enforced as if this Agreement did not contain the particular part, term or provision held to be invalid, illegal or unenforceable unless to do so would contravene the present valid and legal intent of the Parties.

 - Survival.
 All provisions of this Agreement that by their nature or express terms survive the expiration or termination of this Agreement, shall survive such expiration or termination.

-Revised/Reviewed: February 1, 2018
+Revised/Reviewed: February 27, 2023